Haraj-backend/hex-monscape/README.md

 Actually there are `3` variants of game server in this project:

-- Server using In-Memory storage => run command: `make run-rest-mem`
+- Server using In-Memory storage => run command: `make run-rest-memory`
 - Server using DynamoDB storage => run command: `make run-rest-dynamodb`
 - Server using MySQL storage => run command: `make run-rest-mysql`